 In other cases, treating blurry vision will mean treating the condition directly, whether it be cataracts or glaucoma.
 Medications to reduce pressure in the eye, as well as laser procedures to remove cataracts, may be needed.

-If you're experiencing blurry vision, be sure to schedule an appointment with our Plano or Prosper optometrists here at Eye Gallery so we can get to the bottom of it.
+If you're experiencing blurry vision, be sure to schedule an appointment with our Plano optometrists here at Eye Gallery so we can get to the bottom of it.
 You can request your appointment by calling our office at (972) 519-0006.
 We're open six days a week for your convenience.